Ready to make a decision

 Coronavirus update: Keeping Our Residents and Employees Safe

-• What happens if a residential aged care home experiences a COVID-19 outbreak?
+• What happens if a Residential Care home experiences a COVID-19 outbreak?

-Like all aged care providers in Australia, RSL LifeCare has a COVID-19 Response Plan.
-The Q&A below is designed to help you understand the procedures involved and what to expect in the event of a suspected or confirmed case of COVID-19 in one of our residential aged care homes.
+Like all Residential Care providers in Australia, RSL LifeCare has a COVID-19 Response Plan.
+The Q&A below is designed to help you understand the procedures involved and what to expect in the event of a suspected or confirmed case of COVID-19 in one of our Residential Care homes.

 Our COVID-19 Response Plan will be triggered by one of the following: